 - be joined as a respondent to appear in the Family Provision Application proceedings in her personal capacity as well as personal representative for the estate; and

 - pay the costs of the applicants in the Family Provision Application personally.

-This case emphasises the court’s expectation for parties to carry out resolution strategies such as negotiation in good faith, particularly in the context of smaller estates.
-Rather than strictly upholding the statutory Time Limitation, judges may be willing hear applications brought out of time where disappointed beneficiaries have given notice of their intention to bring a claim and are actively pursuing that claim with the knowledge of the personal representative.
+This case emphasizes the court’s expectation for parties to carry out resolution strategies such as negotiation in good faith, particularly in the context of smaller estates.
+Rather than strictly upholding the statutory Time Limitation, judges may be willing to hear applications brought out of time where disappointed beneficiaries have given notice of their intention to bring a claim and are actively pursuing that claim with the knowledge of the personal representative.